Programmed cell death protein 1

 PD-1 is an immune checkpoint and guards against autoimmunity through two mechanisms.
 First, it promotes apoptosis (programmed cell death) of antigen-specific T-cells in lymph nodes.
 Second, it reduces apoptosis in regulatory T cells (anti-inflammatory, suppressive T cells).

 PD-1 inhibitors, a new class of drugs that block PD-1, activate the immune system to attack tumors and are used to treat certain types of cancer.

-The PD-1 protein in humans is encoded by the PDCD1 gene.
 PD-1 is a cell surface receptor that belongs to the immunoglobulin superfamily and is expressed on T cells and pro-B cells.
 PD-1 binds two ligands, PD-L1 and PD-L2.